JessDF/Neighborhood-Map/README.md

 ### Note -
 - I used some of the code given to use throughout the course
 - Within the folder "sideactivities": All the projects I did following along with the videos
+- Was having trouble adding data to my list, looked at https://github.com/eheslouis/neighborhood and https://github.com/tralpha/neighborhood for ideas on how they did it.
+Did similar HTML styling of the two for list output.